DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 ### Building the Embed

 Now we have the embed built with everything we want to display in it, we can move onto actually telling the library to build it and give us an `Embed` rather than an `EmbedBuilder`.

-The difference between an `Embed` & `EmbedBuilder` is that the `Embed` is what we send into discord (Shown below), and the `EmbedBuilder` is what allows us to construct it.
+The difference between an `Embed` & `EmbedBuilder` is that the `Embed` is what we send into Discord (Shown below), and the `EmbedBuilder` is what allows us to construct it.

 To build the Embed, it's as simple as calling `.Build()`.